DigitallyRemastered/MIDI-RGB-Lighting/README.md

 # MIDI-RGB-Lighting
 Control individually addressable LEDs using the FastLED library and USB MIDI using the Teensy 3.6

+See a demo and video of construction here: https://www.youtube.com/watch?v=1hBeVJ6QlaU

 ## Requirements:

 Requires a Teensy device.
 I am using a Teensy 3.6.
 I programmed it via Teensyduino configuring as a USBMIDI device: